IIITLucknowSWEngg/CSAICSBTeam020/Assignment/03_SRS.md

 ---

-## 3. Functional Requirements
+## 3 Functional Requirements

-### 3.1.
+## 3.1.
 Customer Use Cases:

-1. **Browse Products**:
+### 1. Browse Products:
 - **Description**: Customers must be able to search and filter products by category, price, rating, etc.
 - **Technical Implementation**:
   - Implement search functionality with Elasticsearch for fast product search and filtering.
   - Use REST APIs to retrieve product data from the backend.
   - Frontend will use ReactJS with hooks and state management (e.g., Redux or Context API) to manage the state of the product list.
   - Display product details with images, descriptions, and reviews using Material UI for the user interface.

-2. **Place Orders**:
+### 2. Place Orders:
 - **Description**: Customers can add products to their cart, modify quantities, and proceed to checkout.
 - **Technical Implementation**:
   - Implement a cart system in the frontend using ReactJS and manage the cart state locally.
   - Backend will handle cart data via REST APIs, with user-specific sessions stored in a Redis database.
   - The checkout process will integrate a payment gateway (e.g., Stripe or Razorpay).
-     - Order data will be stored in a PostgreSQL database, including product details, customer details, and payment status.
+  - Order data will be stored in a **MySQL** database, including product details, customer details, and payment status.

-3. **Order Tracking**:
+### 3. Order Tracking:
 - **Description**: Customers must be able to view the status of their orders (e.g., "Placed", "Shipped", "Out for Delivery", "Delivered").
 - **Technical Implementation**:
   - The order status will be updated in real-time using WebSockets for live tracking.
-     - A separate table for order status will be maintained in the PostgreSQL database, and updates will be pushed via a backend service written in Java (Spring Boot).
+  - A separate table for order status will be maintained in the **MySQL** database, and updates will be pushed via a backend service written in **Node.js**.

-4. **Product Reviews**:
+### 4. Product Reviews:
 - **Description**: After receiving the product, customers should be able to leave a review with a star rating and a textual description.
 - **Technical Implementation**:
-     - Reviews will be stored in a dedicated table in PostgreSQL with foreign keys to products and customers.
+  - Reviews will be stored in a dedicated table in **MySQL** with foreign keys to products and customers.
   - The frontend will use React components to allow customers to leave reviews and display the average product rating dynamically.

-5. **Account Management**:
+### 5. Account Management:
 - **Description**: Customers should be able to create an account, log in, update personal details, and change passwords.
 - **Technical Implementation**:
   - User authentication will be handled using JWT (JSON Web Tokens) and OAuth2 for secure login.
-     - Personal details will be stored in PostgreSQL, and password management will use BCrypt for encryption.
+  - Personal details will be stored in **MySQL**, and password management will use BCrypt for encryption.

-6. **View Offers and Discounts**:
+### 6. View Offers and Discounts:
 - **Description**: The system should display any ongoing discounts or promotional offers on the homepage or product pages.
 - **Technical Implementation**:
-     - Promotional offers will be stored in a PostgreSQL database.
+  - Promotional offers will be stored in a **MySQL** database.
   - The frontend will display offers using dynamic content rendering based on API responses.
   - Integration with third-party APIs (if needed) for tracking promotional events.

+---

-### 3.2.
+## 3.2.
 Vendor Use Cases:

-1. **List Products**:
+### 1. List Products:
 - **Description**: Vendors should be able to add new products with descriptions, prices, and images.
 - **Technical Implementation**:
   - Vendors will use a React-based admin panel to add products.
-     - Product data will be stored in a PostgreSQL database, and image upload functionality will be handled by AWS S3 or similar cloud storage.
+  - Product data will be stored in a **MySQL** database, and image upload functionality will be handled by AWS S3 or similar cloud storage.

-2. **Update Product Details**:
+### 2. Update Product Details:
 - **Description**: Vendors should be able to update product details like description, price, stock availability, and images.
 - **Technical Implementation**:
-     - Vendors can update product details through a ReactJS-based dashboard that communicates with a Spring Boot backend via REST APIs.
+  - Vendors can update product details through a ReactJS-based dashboard that communicates with a **Node.js** backend via REST APIs.
-     - Data validation and updates will occur in the PostgreSQL database.
+  - Data validation and updates will occur in the **MySQL** database.

-3. **Track Sales and Inventory**:
+### 3. Track Sales and Inventory:
 - **Description**: The system should allow vendors to view real-time sales data and track inventory levels for each product.
 - **Technical Implementation**:
-     - Real-time sales data will be handled by the backend (Java Spring Boot) and stored in PostgreSQL.
+  - Real-time sales data will be handled by the backend (**Node.js**) and stored in **MySQL**.
   - Inventory levels will be tracked in a separate inventory table, and updates will be reflected on the vendor dashboard.

-4. **Manage Orders**:
+### 4. Manage Orders:
 - **Description**: Vendors should be able to view all orders related to their products, including order status (e.g., pending, shipped, completed).
 - **Technical Implementation**:
   - Order information will be displayed to the vendor through a custom ReactJS admin interface.
-     - Data will be fetched from the backend via RESTful APIs and stored in the PostgreSQL database.
+  - Data will be fetched from the backend via RESTful APIs and stored in the **MySQL** database.

+---

-### 3.3.
+## 3.3.
 Admin Use Cases:

-1. **Process Orders**:
+### 1. Process Orders:
 - **Description**: Admins must be able to manage customer orders, including approving, canceling, or modifying them.
 - **Technical Implementation**:
   - Admins will access an admin panel built with ReactJS for real-time management of orders.
-     - The backend will handle order state transitions and maintain status history in PostgreSQL.
+  - The backend will handle order state transitions and maintain status history in **MySQL**.

-2. **Handle Returns and Refunds**:
+### 2. Handle Returns and Refunds:
 - **Description**: Admins should be able to process product returns, verify customer complaints, and initiate refunds where necessary.
 - **Technical Implementation**:
   - Admins will use the ReactJS interface to handle returns.
-     - Refunds will be processed via third-party payment gateways, and transaction logs will be maintained in PostgreSQL.
+  - Refunds will be processed via third-party payment gateways, and transaction logs will be maintained in **MySQL**.

-3. **Monitor Sales and Generate Reports**:
+### 3. Monitor Sales and Generate Reports:
 - **Description**: Admins should be able to view and generate sales reports, including total revenue, sales by vendor, and overall performance.
 - **Technical Implementation**:
   - Reports will be generated via the backend using SQL queries and returned to the frontend via REST APIs.
   - Admins will view reports in a custom ReactJS dashboard with data visualization tools like Chart.js or D3.js.

-4. **Manage Users**:
+### 4. Manage Users:
 - **Description**: Admins should be able to create, suspend, or delete user accounts, including vendors, customers, and delivery agents.
 - **Technical Implementation**:
   - User management will be handled via a secure admin panel.
-     - Data will be stored in PostgreSQL, and user roles will be managed with role-based access control (RBAC) implemented in the backend.
+  - Data will be stored in **MySQL**, and user roles will be managed with role-based access control (RBAC) implemented in the backend.

-5. **Generate Reports**:
+### 5. Generate Reports:
 - **Description**: Admins must be able to generate detailed reports related to sales, orders, and user activity.
 - **Technical Implementation**:
   - Admins will use custom ReactJS pages to filter and view reports.
   - Reports will be generated on the server-side and returned as downloadable files (e.g., CSV or PDF).

+---

-### 3.4.
+## 3.4.
 Delivery Agent Use Cases:

-1. **Update Order Status**:
+### 1. Update Order Status:
 - **Description**: Delivery agents should be able to update the status of orders they are delivering.
 - **Technical Implementation**:
   - Delivery agents will use a mobile-friendly interface to update order statuses.
   - Updates will be pushed to the backend and reflected in real-time on customer order tracking pages.

-2. **Track Deliveries**:
+### 2. Track Deliveries:
 - **Description**: Delivery agents should be able to view the details of orders assigned to them, including the customer’s address and order status.
 - **Technical Implementation**:
   - Delivery agents will use a dedicated React Native mobile app to view and manage deliveries.
   - Order details will be fetched from the backend via REST APIs.

----

 ## 4. Non-Functional Requirements